• Menu

 I’m not condoning the throwing of sharp implements, of course, I’m just saying that when our kids are struggling, it’s so important not to pile on, and to address the underlying cause, not just the outward behavior.”

-And right now, the underlying cause might very well be stress and overwhelm.
+And the underlying cause might very well be stress and overwhelm.

-Our kids may not be able to vocalize it, but I’m certain many of them are feeling it.
+Our kids may not be able to vocalize it, but many of them feel it.

-So what can we do when it all feels like too much?
+So what can you do when it all feels like too much?

-When your kids are having a hard time, take off the teacher hat, throw it across the room, and focus on your baby, even if that baby is 16 and taller than you are.
+Second, when your kids are having a hard time emotionally, take off your teacher hat, throw it across the room, and focus on your baby, even if that baby is 16 and taller than you are.

-Which is why we also need to focus on our own self-care as parents.
+Emotional needs are REAL, which is why you must also focus on your own self-care as a parent.

-We can’t help anyone if we are just barely holding on ourselves.
+You can’t help anyone if you are just barely holding on yourself.

-So my advice to all of us this year is to lower expectations, focus on connection with our kids, and focus on prioritizing mental health in our homeschool.
+So my advice this year is to focus on prioritizing mental health in your homeschool.

-In ten years’ time, we’ll look back and know that we made the right decision–one that just might have made all the difference for us and our people.
+In ten years’ time, you’ll look back and know that you made the right decision – one that just might have made all the difference for you and your people.

 (And if that means you need extra help, don’t be afraid to reach out to your doctor or a counselor.
 Or, you can also contact the National Alliance on Mental Illness Helpline at 800-950-6264 Monday through Friday from 10 a.m, to 6 p.m., EST or in a crisis, text “NAMI” to 741741 for 24/7, confidential, free crisis counseling.)